 Because it is disempowering to be constantly associated with illness.
 Most things I do are NOT based in bipolar or ocd.
 Most things I do are based in the authentic ME, the Divine ME.
 It can also be limiting to associate all that we do with pathology.
 If I'm constantly questioning if my decisions or actions or thoughts are based in my illness, how would I confidently navigate the world?

-It is imperative as a person living with mental illness to know when we are functioning in a state of mania/hypo-mania, when it is anxiety without hypo-mania and when we are simply being ourselves in a high vibrational or awakening state.
-This way we will know when to take assertive action and when to hold off because our thinking maybe skewed by out-of-balance chemicals in our brains.
+It is imperative as a person living with mental illness to know when we are functioning in a state of mania/hypo-mania, when it is anxiety without hypo-mania and when we are simply being ourselves in a high vibrational or awakened state.
+This way we will know when to take assertive action, when to honor the energy and inspirations, and when to hold off because our thinking maybe skewed by out-of-balance chemicals in our brains.

 First, let me give a micro-description of what I mean by a spiritual awakening.
 It really isn't something that can be summed up easily and it also looks different for all of us.
 However, for the purpose of this entry, what I'm referring to is a sudden shift in a person's perspective of themselves and their intrinsic value.
 In other words, the sudden onset of knowing our Divine worth and our importance in the Universe.
 This realization can cause a person to begin behaving differently, shift life long goals, no longer engage in "toxic" (for lack of a better word) relationships or situations, seem detached and even euphoric.